typemill/docs/03-for-theme-developers/00-quick-start.md

   start: Start
 ````

-The settings are automatically merged with all other TYPEMILL settings and are available on all pages, so you can access your theme variables like this:
+The settings are automatically merged with all other TYPEMILL settings, and are available on all pages, so you can access your theme variables like this:

 ````
 {{ settings.themes.typemill.chapter }} // prints out "Chapter".